 [Appendix to Howard Clayton, Coaching City, Dragon Books, n.d.
 (1971?)
 Capt Thomas Fernyhough, Military Memoirs of Four Brothers …, London, 1838.]

-Served as volunteers.
-Apparently raised in 1797.
-Commissions published in London Gazette of 8 May 1798.
+The corps was formed at a meeting of 3 March 1797.
+Earliest commissions 10 May 1798.
 In 1801 comprised one battalion company, one grenadier, one light.
 Major Sir Thomas Fletcher.
 Drums and fifes.